Jokic gets triple-double, Nuggets roll past Heat 104-93 in Game 1 of NBA Finals

 They had all the answers then.
 Had them all at game time, too.
 They were the team with minimal NBA Finals experience, only two players having been to the title round before, and yet they looked right at home before the home crowd in Game 1.

 Jokic became the second player in the last 25 years — LeBron James was the other, in 2017 — to have 10 assists by halftime of a finals game.
-He had 10 points and 10 assists by the break, and Denver was up 59-42 after the first two quarters.
+He had 10 points and 10 assists by the break, and Denver was up 59-42 after the first two quarters — with Jokic taking only three shots.

-That wasn’t good for Miami.
-Nor was this: The Nuggets were in full control and Jokic had taken only three shots.

 “I don’t need to shoot and I know I don’t need to score to affect the game,” Jokic said.